(Some names and locations have been changed)

 “And yet you are.”
 What else could I say?

-Somewhere in all this, and I don’t l remember how, nor is it in my notes, I somehow recovered that rusty old “Army” gun.
-Crebbs must have told me where the weapon was?
-But I got my hands on it and I do recall, and do have notes, that I traveled around and showed it to the robbery victims to close up our robbery case files.
+Somewhere in all this, and I don’t remember how, nor is it in my notes, I somehow recovered that rusty old “Army” gun.
+Crebbs must have told me where it was.
+But I got my hands on it and I do recall, and do have notes, that I traveled around and showed it to the robbery victims in our city to further close up our robbery case files.
 One woman I showed it to jerked back at its sight, like it sent an electric shock her way.

 Well, guess again, dipshit.